Feng Shui: Ancient Art Gains Popularity in Western and Oriental House Plans and Home Décor

 Experts believe that a square or rectangular-shaped house plan is the best for a good Feng Shui plan.
 If that is not an option, there are other ways to ensure the house has the basics for spreading positive energy.

 Front Door/Main Entrance Design

 In Feng Shui (Xuan Kong玄空), the main entranceway is key since it opens the home to the “Chi” or energy.
-Not only should the front door be as inviting and welcoming as possible, but the areas around it must also be uncluttered as well (Please note that no all position of the corridor is suitable for planting.)
+Not only should the front door be as inviting and welcoming as possible, but the areas around it must also be uncluttered well (Please note that not all position of the corridor is suitable for planting.)

 You can heighten the force of Feng Shui in the home with natural light.
 Make sure there is enough natural light that filters through during the day by opening blinds and drapes.
 Renovate or upgrade windows to increase the levels of natural sunlight in the home.
 In addition, light-painted walls and furnishings and clean surfaces are to get optimum natural light in the home.

 The living room – with the white walls, open drapes, light furnishings – opens to an equally sunny and airy balcony.
 Both spaces enhance the Feng Shui power of this home.